aws-samples/aws-opendata-samples/guidances/how-to-use-data-from-AWS-Open-Data-program-in-Amazon-Bedrock.md

 1. On the Amazon Bedrock console under **Builder tools**, select **Knowledge Bases** and select the `YOURNAME-GHCN-1763-1764` knowledge base.
 2. If you chose to retain the vector store in advanced settings when you created the knowledge base, you will need to find the Amazon OpenSearch index name before you delete the knowledge base.
-  a.
-Scroll down to **Vector database** and make note of the **Collection ARN:**
+  - Scroll down to **Vector database** and make note of the **Collection ARN:**

 `arn:aws:aoss:REGION:AWSACCOUNTID:collection/UUID`, where `UUID` will be a unique identifier for your collection, such as `ea50z3iuyaavwy8bymq4`

-  b.
-On the OpenSearch Service console in a new tab or browser window, choose **Collections** under **Serverless** and select the collection you created in this walkthrough to open it.
+  - On the OpenSearch Service console in a new tab or browser window, choose **Collections** under **Serverless** and select the collection you created in this walkthrough to open it.
-  c.
-Verify that the **Collection ARN** matches the collection [Amazon Resource Name (ARN)](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference-arns.html) that you received for the vector database:
+  - Verify that the **Collection ARN** matches the collection [Amazon Resource Name (ARN)](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference-arns.html) that you received for the vector database:

 `arn:aws:aoss:REGION:AWSACCOUNTID:collection/UUID`

-  d.
-To delete the vector database, choose **Delete collection** and enter `confirm` in the dialog box.
+  - To delete the vector database, choose **Delete collection** and enter `confirm` in the dialog box.
-  e.
-Return to the Amazon Bedrock tab to complete the last step of deleting the knowledge base, leaving **Delete the vector store** unchecked.
+  - Return to the Amazon Bedrock tab to complete the last step of deleting the knowledge base, leaving **Delete the vector store** unchecked.
 3. Choose **Delete** and enter `delete` in the window.